As with all things natural, the appearance of your bag will change with time.

 Treat your bag like you treat your face!

 Minimize sun exposure: Choose the shady side of the street/table/picnic blanket while out and about; keep out of direct sunlight when not in use.
+But also, let her live!
+Take that baby to the beach and don’t give it a second thought.

 Cleanse: Dab stains immediately with a dry, clean cloth.
 If further cleaning is required, use a small amount of mild detergent on a wet, clean cloth, and work from the outside towards the center of the stain, to prevent circling.